UPDATED: Five companies that have used micromarketing for success

 Appealing to a specific class than to the mass is the unique feature of micromarketing.
 Personalization in marketing is not a new notion, but micromarketing breaks down personalization to a single target audience, persona or industry.
 In 2018, about 14 percent of Chief Marketing Officers (CMOs) suggested that their spend on personalization in marketing would increase, and in 2020, consumers are 80 percent more likely to purchase products from a brand if it feels personalized.

 Micromarketing is a one to one strategy that goes beyond just selling the brand.
 The very essence of micromarketing is its ability to interact at a very personal level with the target audience.

-Clever use of social media, and Facebook, in particular, was another micromarketing success for Uber.
-The city-specific promotions and events such as Ice cream day were posted on Facebook to the target audience.
+Clever use of social media, like Facebook, in particular, was another micromarketing success for Uber.
+The city-specific promotions and events such as ice cream day were posted on Facebook to the target audience.
 Users were encouraged to share their discounts on Facebook as well, which helped augment their user base.

 5. PNC: Small is the new big for PNC, which reworked its marketing strategy with the ultra-targeted approach.
 Apart from going virtual, the bank reduced its branches with a highly selective approach.

 We want to hear from you, so what are you waiting for?
 Contact us today.Get In Touch